stintosestudios/forFrame/README.md

 state.currentSection returns whatever may be returned in the current section forFrame method.
 In the above example a radian value is being returned, the value of which may change based on different expressions from one section to another.

+### state.opacity

+The current global opacity value

+### state.sectionIndex

+The current index in the section timeline array, if useing sections.

+## state sectionName

+The name of the current forFrame section method if useing sections.

 ## The Parts Class.

 A Part class contains values the reflect the current state of a part of an animation, such as position, and size.